Herrjea/minimumOpenGL/README.md

-# minimumOpenGL
+# minimum OpenGL

-Fast startpoint for an OpenGL project
+Folder structure, Makefile and .c file with the steps needed to start an OpenGL project, which can be pretty annoying to set up.